daryllxd/lifelong-learning/mountaineering/backpacking-tv.md

 ## Tips for Backpacking in the Rain
 [link](https://www.youtube.com/watch?v=rQ7ilW50Wpw)

 - Bringing rain gear is a must!
-It loses it water repelling over time.
+It loses its water repelling over time.
 - No cotton, when it gets wet, it takes a long time to dry.
 It will also make you colder because it will sap heat from your body.
 - Quick-drying synthetic shirts and underwear.
 For natural materials, wool.
 - Feet: Wool or synthetic socks, not cotton.
 Try waterproofing your socks.